 In connection with the reduction in the Company's workforce ("RIF") (see Note 13), the Company accelerated certain unvested stock options and restricted common stock scheduled to vest in the three month period following the employees' separation date.
 The Company determined that the acceleration of the unvested units constituted a Type III modification in accordance with ASC 718, resulting in a new measurement of compensation cost.
-As of March 31, 2024, 601,115 units were accelerated resulting in the recognition of \$0.1 million of stock-based compensation expense using the reassessed fair value on the modification date and a reversal of \$3.5 million in stock-based compensation expense for previously recognized expense using the original grant date fair value, of which \$1.9 million was related to research and development expense and \$1.6 million was related to general and administrative expense for the three months ended March 31, 2024.
+As of June 30, 2024, 664,248 units were accelerated.
+For the six months ended June 30, 2024, the acceleration resulted in the recognition of \$0.1 million of stock-based compensation expense using the reassessed fair value on the modification date and a reversal of \$4.0 million in stock-based compensation expense and \$1.6 million was related to general and administrative expense.
+For the three months ended June 30, 2024, the acceleration resulted in the recognition of \$0.0 million of stock-based compensation expense using the reassessed fair value on the modification date and a reversal of \$0.5 million in stock-based compensation expense for previously recognized expense using the original grant date fair value, of which \$0.5 million was related to research and development expense and \$0.0 million was related to general and administrative expense.